 FAQ - Frequently Asked Questions

-These are the frequently asked questions.
-More details are available in the documentation
+These are the Frequently Asked Questions.
+More details are available in the official documentation.

 What is VulDB?